John Batchelor (racing): Complete British Touring Car Championship results

+† Event with 2 races staged for the different classes.

 Football

 Batchelor became the owner and chairman of York City on 15 March 2002 after buying the club from Douglas Craig; he was reported to have paid £4.5 million for the club, although it was later revealed he bought it for £1.
 After taking over the club, he said he had two sites in mind for a new 15,000-seated ground.
 He revealed an interest in buying ITV Digital in May, which he later admitted was unlikely to succeed.
 He changed the club's name from York City Football Club to York City Soccer Club, in an attempt to appeal to United States markets.
 Also, Batchelor's racing brand was incorporated into other parts of the club; the official badge had a chequered flag brought into it, as did the first team kit, which had a racing style print on one sleeve.
 He promised to buy York's Bootham Crescent ground, give the Supporters Trust 24% of the club's shares and invite two supporters onto the board, but none of these were fulfilled.
 It was reported that Batchelor received some death threats in regards to way he was handling the club.
 York went into administration on 18 December and he tried to purchase the club, but the Supporters Trust eventually bought the club on 26 March 2003.
 Following his time at York, Batchelor said "I did nothing wrong" and "I tried hard to make it work as a business".
 He was later investigated by the Department of Trade and Industry after pressure from supporters.
 Batchelor made a profit of over £300,000 from his association with York and while the club was enduring financial difficulties he bought a house for £250,000.